 If an individual is not United Kingdom resident, they will usually be taxed on their UK-source income, but will not generally be taxed on capital gains, other than UK residential property, even if the asset is located in the United Kingdom.
 Gains in respect of UK residential property owned by non residents are subject to UK CGT at 28%.
 There are proposals to extend the CGT charge to UK commercial property interests too.

 In addition where the asset is used for business purposes in the United Kingdom through a UK branch or agency any gains are also subject to UK CGT.
 There are also special rules for income and capital gains tax where a person has become non-UK resident but returns to the United Kingdom within, broadly, five years.

-If an individual is resident but not domiciled in the United Kingdom, their non-UK investment income and capital gains are generally only taxed if they are remitted to the United Kingdom.
+If an individual is resident but not domiciled (and not deemed domiciled) in the United Kingdom, they can elect for the remittance basis of taxation in which case their non-UK investment income and capital gains are only taxed if they are remitted to the United Kingdom.
 This is an area of the UK tax regime that has been considerably modified over the last few years and is covered in more detail below.